Shadows of New Jerusalem

 The game revolves around the fortunes of the Shadow family, who run New Jerusalem’s underground Shadow Market – a place where dreams, relics and secrets can be bought and sold by both mundane citizens and the denizens of the Other Realms.

 - There are more worlds than this.
-There are multiple Other Realms and pocket dimensions that exist beside the mortal world; they’re not as ‘real’ as our world, but they persist and can be reached.
+There are multiple Other Realms and Invisible Cities that exist beside the mortal world; they’re not as ‘real’ as our world, but they persist and can be reached.
 Passageways between worlds always go to the same Realm, and can usually only be created and opened from this side.
 There are different beings, factions and locations in the Other Realms, which have their own rules and agendas.

 - Magic has limits.
 Magic can’t do everything, and the things that it can do have significant flaws and drawback.
 It takes time and effort to use magic, and it calls up entropy into the world that manifests in various ways.
 Mortal magic is unreliable in the Other Realms, often having different effects and drawbacks if it works at all.
 Magic brought back from the Realms is similarly unpredictable in the mortal world – but may be more powerful in some ways.